Wyndham City Council's Commitment to Child Safety

 Visit the Commission for Children and Young People for further information.

-What is the Reportable Conduct Scheme?
+Reportable Conduct

-The Reportable Conduct Scheme (Scheme) was established by a 2017 amendment to the Child Wellbeing and Safety Act 2005.
+The Reportable Conduct Scheme was established by a 2017 amendment to the Child Wellbeing and Safety Act 2005.
 The scheme compliments the Child Safe Standards and other existing child safety measures, including but not limited to mandatory reporting, by requiring improvements and timeframes to Council’s response to allegations of child abuse and neglect by their employees, volunteers, and contractors.
 The amendment also made the Commission for Children and Young People (the Commission) the power to oversee the Scheme.

 The scheme requires Councils to: